Auction list publishing schedule

 The sale will begin as soon after 8:30 AM as all bidders are registered.
 The auction will last until all properties are sold or until 5:00 PM.
 Treasurer’s staff will determine if the sale will be continued or adjourned to the next business day.
 In recent years, the sale has not gone past 3:00 PM.

-The 2017 interest rate will be determined in September.
-The rate is calculated by the State of Colorado, and is set 9 points above the discount rate at the Kansas City federal reserve bank, rounded up to the nearest whole percent.
+The interest rate is determined in September.
+The rate is determined by the State of Colorado, and is set 9 percentage points above the discount rate at the Kansas City federal reserve bank, rounded up to the nearest whole percent.

 How is interest calculated?